 The Town shall implement a Capital Improvement Program that includes the proactive maintenance of drainage pump stations while maintaining the collection system to the pump stations.
 A drainage pump station facilities assessment was completed in 2016.
-A new assessment was completed in 2024.
+A new assessment is being completed in 2024.
 This assessment will be integrated into the Capital Improvement Program and the Lucity program to track life cycle maintenance.
+The Town shall implement trunk lines and pump stations as set forth in the Town's adopted drainage improvement program.